meliorence/react-native-render-html/README.md

 A nice trick, demonstrated in the [basic usage of this module](#basic-usage) is to use the `Dimensions` API of react-native : `imagesMaxWidth={Dimensions.get('window').width}`.
 You could substract a value to it to make a margin.

 Please note that if you set width AND height through any mean of styling, `imagesMaxWidth` will be ignored.

+Before their dimensions have been properly retrieved, images will temporarily be rendered in 100px wide squares.
+You can override this default value with prop `imagesInitialDimensions`.

 Images with broken links will render an empty square with a thin border, similar to what safari renders in a webview.